Logie Bruce Lockhart: Personal life

-In 1944 Logie Bruce Lockhart married Josephine Agnew, and they had two sons and three daughters.
+In 1944, while returning to his regiment, Lockhart got on a train at Oxenholme and took a seat opposite Josephine Agnew.
+They found a shared interest in the poetry of Rupert Brooke and were married within weeks, later going on to have two sons and three daughters.
 His wife died at Holt in 2009, aged 86.
-Jennifer Bruce-Lockhart became a teacher of music in Paris.
-Rhuraidh Bruce-Lockhart is a property developer in Norfolk.
-Fiona Drye was a Head of English who gained a 'Teacher Trailblazer' award from the Poetry Society for her work in helping children to write poetry.
-Bede Bruce-Lockhart played rugby union for Scotland B and works in the City.
+Their daughter Jennifer Bruce-Lockhart became a teacher of music in Paris.
+Their son Rhuraidh Bruce-Lockhart is a property developer in Norfolk.
+Fiona Drye was a Head of English who gained a 'Teacher Trailblazer' award from the Poetry Society for her work.
+Bede Bruce-Lockhart played rugby union for Scotland B and worked in the City of London.
 Their sister Kirsty was killed in a car accident in childhood.

 A granddaughter, Chelsea Bruce Lockhart, is a data journalist at the Financial Times.
 One grandson, Nicolas, works in property management.
 Grandsons Alastair and Dacre Drye are property developers in Lisbon and Brazil respectively.

 Lockhart died in September 2020 at the age of 98 and was buried at St Andrew's parish church, Holt, Norfolk.